About the program

 - understand basic regulatory and safety aspects of small batch distillation.

-During the week you will be involved in a full day experiential training session at a local whisky distillery, covering key aspects such as malting, mashing, yeast selection, distillation, cutting spirit, wood selection, maturation and a spirit assessment workshop.
+During the week you will be involved in a full day experiential training session at a local whisky and gin distillery, covering key aspects such as malting, mashing, yeast selection, distillation, cutting spirit, wood selection, maturation and a spirit assessment workshop.

 Who should attend?